stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 Since all work submitted for this course must be your own, the use of any artificial intelligence is not allowed.
 Any use of a [LLM-based AI](https://en.wikipedia.org/wiki/Large_language_model) to outline, write, or edit assignments of any kind is an academic integrity violation.
 These AI programs include, but are not limited to, bots like ChatGPT, Bard, and Claude or AI-based writing assistant tools like Grammarly, Quillbot, and WordTune.

-{{< hint note >}}
+{{< details "Some thoughts on Generative AI and Writing" >}}

-<span style="color: var(--due)"><i class="fa-solid fa-robot"></i></span> Before we consider using any new tool or technology, we should ask ourselves whether it contributes to the overall purpose of education.
-While Generative AI certainly has a place in many fields and disciplines in varying degrees, I believe that it is fundamentally in conflict with the goals of the writing classroom.
-These goals include the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, and research skills.
-These new technologies are designed to give answers, not encourage us to develop understanding or skill.
-Please know that these are not the ravings of some grumpy, out-of-touch old man.
-I have *reasons*.
+Before we consider using any new tool or technology, we should ask ourselves whether it contributes to the overall purpose of education.
+While Generative AI certainly has a place in many fields and disciplines in varying degrees (and I’m genuinely excited about many aspects of it myself), I believe that it is fundamentally in conflict with the goals of the writing classroom.

+My sense has always been that the writing classroom is the best place to develop a host of important skills, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

+An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or “expression,” will have a tremendously negative affect on our development as individuals.
+Used improperly, I fear these new technologies may actually result in a new form of disability.
+If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?

+In my own life, writing has be integral to this process of becoming and instrumental to gaining all of the skills and abilities listed above.
+As Joshua Thorpe argues,

+>“[AI] tools suddenly make it really easy to do all kinds of things, very quickly, that used to be hard and slow.
+Many of these things used to be essential to the intrinsic value of university work—planning, decision-making, struggling, searching, assessing sources, grappling with difficult texts, and learning to accept the discomfort of uncertainty.
+AI tools remove problems.
+But some of the problems they remove are useful to have and to solve as a human.
+Students will find it really difficult to distinguish between what problems are good to solve quickly with AI, and which problems are more valuable to solve themselves.”

+Among the many problems I believe you should solve yourself if you are interested in being intelligent and, you know, a human being:

+    reading,
+    parsing the meaning of texts and other artifacts, inventio (discovering your own arguments and ideas), research,
+    evaluating sources of information,
+    planning and organizing writing, revising, and evaluating feedback from others on your writing.

+AI can disrupt or replace many or all of these processes; the consequences of doing so, however, are exceedingly grim.

+Writing (and the struggle to do so) is one of the best ways to discover ideas and thoughts.
+Many imagine that writing is about 1) getting a clear idea in our heads and then 2) articulating that clear idea using words on a page.
+As scholar David Galbraith argues, “The content that we write about is not pre-stored, waiting only on us to decide how best to deploy it, but is instead something that is constituted as we write.
+And the process of constituting this content is not straightforward but is instead a matter of trying to capture our understanding as it unfolds in the text.
+Writing, to use T. S. Eliot’s phrase, is a raid on the inarticulate, and it is integrating this process with the more strategic aspects of writing that is the work of writing.”
+(Galbraith, “Raiding,” 238).
+However, writing is often more magical than mechanical.
+The writing seemingly conjures these things out of nothing, often revealing surprising beliefs or ideas that we did not know we held.
+As the novelist E.M Forster once quipped: “How can I know what I think until I see what I say?”
+The common experience of this phenomenon points to there being something special about writing as a tool for discovery—a way of making sense of the world, and learning about ourselves, our values, and commitments.
+However, this all seems something that could very well be deeply compromised if we develop a reliance on GAI.

-{{< /hint >}}
+{{< /details >}}

 If you have any questions about this policy or are not sure if a resource you have found will violate this policy, please ask me.